ohirose/spf/README.md

 - inform: Whether or not file names of input 2D images correctly read is printed.
   - `inform:1`--> File names are printed.
   - `inform:0`--> File names are **NOT** printed.
-- output: Output file name.

-The file names of input 2D images are customizable by the first four parameters *prefix*, *imtype*, *number* and *imsize* of *conf-convert.txt*.
+The file names of input 2D images are can be customized by the first four parameters *prefix*, *imtype*, *number* and *imsize* of *conf-convert.txt*.
 Accessible file names of input 2D images are categorized into following two types: